 Well before the Internet era, in the period 1890-1922, the Phillimore company of London conducted a major effort to transcribe the archived registers that were still being kept by the parish churches.
-W.P.
-Phillimore was a genealogist and his avowed aim was to start with marriage transcriptions, for as many counties as possible, and to complete the transcription work first, before making any attempt to produce indexes.
 Phillimore employed local sub-editors from each of the counties and enlisted the help of the parish priests themselves in doing the transcriptions.
 In this way local knowledge could be brought to bear in deciphering the hand-written marriage details.
 Despite the help of many volunteers the sheer volume of work, even for the marriage registers, was overwhelming; the transcribed marriage registers remained un-indexed and the transcription of baptisms and burials was not even begun.
 In recent years several vendors have made the Phillimore Register material available as page scans.
 For example, there is a free set of scans available at relatively low quality [2], and at least one set of much better scans is available for purchase on CD [3].